Sleep: The Most Important Part of Your Day

 Most people need between 7 and 9 hours of sleep a night to feel best.
 However, everyone is different and some people may need more or less sleep than that.
 If you’re not getting the amount of sleep you need, try to adjust your habits gradually over time.

 A good rule of thumb is to go to bed and wake up at the same time every day for a week to see how you feel.
-If you still don’t feel good, talk to your doctor about getting tested for a sleep disorder.
+In the event you still don’t feel well, consider trying cannabis products like those you can find here or supplements that can help induce sleep.
+If they aren’t helping either, you could talk to your doctor about getting tested for a sleep disorder.

 How Does the Brain Work During Sleep?

-The brain works best when it is getting the sleep it needs.
-When you are sleep deprived, your ability to think clearly and make good decisions is hindered.
-Even small amounts of sleep deprivation can have a significant impact on your ability to function at work or school.
+The brain works best when getting the sleep it needs.
+When you are sleep-deprived, your ability to think clearly and make good decisions is hindered.
+Even small amounts of sleep deprivation can significantly impact your ability to function at work or school.

 During sleep, the brain consolidates memories from the day and builds new links between them.
 It also creates new neural connections, which help the brain learn and remember new information.
 When you are sleepy, your attention span is also increased, so you can better focus on tasks that require concentration.